nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![FindInterestClassDiagram](images/FindInterestClassDiagram.png)

-The following activity diagram summarises what happens when a student enters a `findInt` command, assuming the command is valid and no error occurs:
+The following activity diagram summarises what happens when a student enters a `findInt` command, assuming the command is valid, and no error occurs:

 ![FindInterestActivityDiagram](images/FindInterestActivityDiagram.png)